codio-content/Coding_with_Python-Loops/.guides/content/For-explained-5398.md

 This is the initialization part where a variable is created to hold the value to update on each iteration.

 ## Range
-`range(0, 10)` is the second section.
+`range(0, N +1)` is the second section.
 It defines the start and end values the loop must iterate between.
-Note that range goes from [0..9], including the first argument, but excluding the last.
+Note that range goes from the first number to the last, including the first argument, but excluding the last.

 ## Increment
 `range(start, end, increment)` the range function can take a third parameter, the amount to increment the variable by each iteration.
 If only two parameters are supplied the variable will be incremented by `1`.
 Negative numbers can be supplied to loop backwards.